Garie Beach to Era Beach Coastal Walk

 Garie Beach picnic area

-The hike between Garie Beach and (South) Era Beach is approximately 2.5 km one way, and is very easy to follow with a well maintained walking path and good signage.
+The hike between Garie Beach and (South) Era Beach is approximately 2.5 km one way, easy to follow, and has a well-maintained walking path and good signage.

-It’s a moderately challenging trail as there are a couple of steep sections, but anyone with a reasonable level of fitness can easily complete this fantastic walking track.
+It’s a moderately challenging trail with a couple of steep sections, but anyone with a reasonable fitness level can complete this fantastic walking track without issues.

 We are going to describe this walk along the following landmarks and highlights, from north to south: